coliff/bootstrap-ie11/README.md

 - Fixes for forms (inputs, checkboxes, radio buttons, switches, selects, ranges, placeholders and floating labels)
 - Fix for the `btn-close-white` SVG icon color
 - Fix for dark carousel previous and next SVG icon colors
-- Fix for `valid-tooltip` & `invalid-tooltip` positioning.
+- Fix for `valid-tooltip` & `invalid-tooltip` positioning
 - Adds vendor prefixes for `user-select-auto` and `user-select-none` utilities
+- Fix for `.visually-hidden` utility class

 ### Any other things to look out for?

+- Tabs require an additional [element-qsa-scope polyfill](https://www.npmjs.com/package/element-qsa-scope).
+Check [Issue #39](https://github.com/coliff/bootstrap-ie11/issues/39).
 - Internet Explorer 11 does not support vertical alignment of flex items when the flex container has a `min-height`.
 [See Flexbugs #3 for more details.](https://github.com/philipwalton/flexbugs#flexbug-3)
-- The ie11CustomProperties polyfill currently removes the `!important` from any CSS variables with that set [https://github.com/nuxodin/ie11CustomProperties/issues/62](https://github.com/nuxodin/ie11CustomProperties/issues/62).
+- The ie11CustomProperties polyfill currently removes the `!important` from any CSS variables with that set.
+See [ie11CustomProperties issue #62](https://github.com/nuxodin/ie11CustomProperties/issues/62).
 - View a list of known issues at [https://github.com/coliff/bootstrap-ie11/issues](https://github.com/coliff/bootstrap-ie11/issues)
 - There is a slight delay before the ie11CustomProperties polyfill works its magic.
 Consider adding `body{font-family:"Segoe UI", Arial, sans-serif;}` to your IE11-only stylesheet so there isn't a delay in the text displaying